-Over the past 17 years, I have witnessed extraordinary changes at Cooper: a new, state-of-the-art ED and clinical decision unit, a new critical care tower and operating rooms, a brand-new iTrack patient care area, the addition of world renowned faculty, our partnership with MD Anderson, and the start of our own four-year allopathic medical school, Cooper Medical School of Rowan University, to name a few.
+Over the past decade, I have witnessed extraordinary changes at Cooper: a new, state-of-the-art ED and clinical decision unit, a new critical care tower and operating rooms, a brand-new iTrack patient care area, the addition of world renowned faculty, our partnership with MD Anderson, and the start of our own four-year allopathic medical school, Cooper Medical School of Rowan University, to name a few.
 These changes have allowed Cooper University Health Care to become a regional leader in the health care field.

 The EM Residency Program at Cooper has mirrored the growth, success, and development of the institution.
 The three aspects of our program that I am most proud of are: the clinical experience, the educational program, and the people.